zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ### What is the structure of your dataset?

 The dataset has 12 variables regarding 1599 observations.
-Each observation correspondes to a red wine sample.
-11 variables correspond to the result of a physochemical test and one variable (`quality`) corresponds to the result of a sensory panel rating.
+Each observation corresponds to a red wine sample.
+11 variables correspond to the result of a physicochemical test and one variable (`quality`) corresponds to the result of a sensory panel rating.

 ### What is/are the main feature(s) of interest in your dataset?